 Short Description of Tasks: This is for internal use only and should describe the activities that officers will have to provide.

-Schedule Memo: Gather the information you wish to provide the employee that will be scheduled for this position.
-As an example, for an outdoor post, you could remind employees to dress according to the weather.
+Schedule Memo: Gather the information you wish to provide the employee scheduled for this position.
+For an example, you could remind employees to dress according to the weather for an outdoor post.
 This information will be available on the email distribution of the schedule.

 Requirements are also commonly referred to as Skills & Attributes.
 This section links the right skills and attributes to each position.
 This step is key as it will allow only the right person with the right skill set to work in each position.